 - Visual and Performing Arts

-Earning Your GED in the State of Minnesota
+Earning Your GED in Minnesota

-If you did not graduate from high school, you may be able to earn a General Educational Development (GED) credential, which in the state of Minnesota is called the state of Minnesota GED Diploma.
+If you did not graduate from high school, you may be able to earn a General Educational Development (GED) credential, which in the state of Minnesota is called the State of Minnesota GED Diploma.

 Minnesota offers the test in English at all its testing centers, though some also offer the exams in Spanish.
 Check with your local testing center for more information.
 Upon successful completion of the exams, the state will award you a State of Minnesota GED Diploma.